This information has been updated on January 11th, 2023.

 - treated in such a way as to guarantee an adequate level of security;

-- stored in a form that allows the identification of the interested party for a period of time not exceeding the achievement of the purposes for which they are processed.
+- stored in a form that allows the identification of the data subject for a period of time not exceeding the achievement of the purposes for which they are processed.

 Personal data may be communicated to the persons authorized to process, as well as to the external data processors appointed by the Data Controller (the complete list of external managers is available from the Data Controller), responsible for managing the purposes set out above.
 As part of the pursuit of the aforementioned purposes, the data may be disclosed to other subjects who act as independent Data Controllers.